Omaveloxolone

+Omaveloxolone was approved for medical use in the United States in February 2023, and in the European Union in February 2024.
+The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Omaveloxolone is indicated for the treatment of Friedreich's ataxia.

 Friedreich's ataxia causes progressive damage to the spinal cord, peripheral nerves, and the brain, resulting in uncoordinated muscle movement, poor balance, difficulty walking, changes in speech and swallowing, and a shortened lifespan.
 The condition can also cause heart disease.
 This disease tends to develop in children and teenagers and gradually worsens over time.

 Although rare, Friedreich's ataxia is the most common form of hereditary ataxia in the United States, affecting about one in every 50,000 people.

 Mechanism of action

 The mechanism of action of omaveloxolone and its related compounds has been demonstrated to be through a combination of activation of the antioxidative transcription factor Nrf2 and inhibition of the pro-inflammatory transcription factor NF-κB.

 Nrf2 transcriptionally regulates multiple genes that play both direct and indirect roles in producing antioxidative potential and the production of cellular energy (i.e., adenosine triphosphate or ATP) within the mitochondria.
 Consequently, unlike exogenously administered antioxidants (e.g., vitamin E or Coenzyme Q10), which provide a specific and finite antioxidative potential, omaveloxolone, through Nrf2, broadly activates intracellular and mitochondrial antioxidative pathways, in addition to pathways that may directly increase mitochondrial biogenesis (such as PGC1α) and bioenergetics.